By Megan Faletra, MS, MPH, RDN, Founder of The Well Essentials

 While many people enjoy chocolate on a weekly (or daily) basis, most people aren’t aware of where their chocolate originates from or even how it’s made.

-Before chocolate ever becomes the decadent dark, milk or white variety we purchase in stores or from farmers markets, it begins as a simple seed that comes from the cacao fruit tree.
-Today, while most of the world’s chocolate is grown in West Africa, South America and Central America, it is believed to have originated in Latin America where the Mayan people highly valued the fruit and viewed it as food of the gods.
+Before chocolate ever becomes the decadent dark, milk or white variety you purchase in stores or from farmers' markets, it begins as a simple seed that comes from the cacao fruit tree.
+Today, while most of the world’s chocolate is grown in West Africa, South America and Central America, it is believed to have originated in Latin America where the Mayan people highly valued the fruit and viewed it as "food of the gods."

-Overtime, cacao traveled to Europe where it began to expand in popularity and was mixed with sugar, milk and honey to more closely resemble the chocolate we know and love today.
+Over time, cacao traveled to Europe, where it began to expand in popularity and was mixed with sugar, milk and honey to more closely resemble the chocolate you know and love today.
 However, as popularity for chocolate evolved into a massive global industry, the ethical labor and environmental issues also grew as millions of people began to rely on cacao for their livelihood and were exploited in the process.

 Due to the nature of the global chocolate market, most cacao farmers don’t have a clear understanding of the world market, prices or access, which leaves them dependent on manufacturers and importers.
 These manufacturers then purchase cacao directly from the cacao farmers, enabling them to easily exploit the farmers for low prices.

 Fairtrade certification aims to address and improve the ethical labor issues associated with the current global chocolate industry.
 Through Fairtrade certification, cacao is harvested, purchased and manufactured from producers who follow a certified process that was originally designed to improve the sustainability of cacao farming, and create a livable wage and set of ethical standards for cacao farmers and their families.